Profanity in science fiction: In other contexts

 As mentioned above, shazbot briefly enjoyed popular usage outside of its television show.
-Battlestar Galacticas frak, a word that Lee Goldberg characterizes as "something truly amazing and subversive" and that Scott Adams calls "pure genius", has also escaped its original context.
+Battlestar Galacticas frak, a word that Lee Goldberg characterized as "something truly amazing and subversive" and that Scott Adams called "pure genius", has also escaped its original context.
 Originally spelled frack, it along with felgercarb were coined by writer Glen A. Larson for the 1978 Battlestar Galactica, for much the same reasons that frell and dren were coined for Farscape: the ability to use profane dialogue, with words that would be immediately understood as synonymous with the real profanities that they stood in for, without falling foul of network censorship and broadcasting restrictions accompanying its original Sunday evening broadcast timeslot.

 The producers re-spelled the word frak for the 2004 Battlestar Galactica series, in order to make it, literally, a four-letter word; the word appears in several Black Library novels before then, most notably the Ciaphas Cain series.
-It has escaped, in both forms, from the series to a whole variety of other contexts, from a Dilbert cartoon strip where Dilbert mutters it, through other television shows including The Office, Gossip Girl, Veronica Mars, 30 Rock, The Big Bang Theory, and Scrubs, and Robert Crais' Elvis Cole novel Chasing Darkness, to everyday spoken use.
+It has escaped, in both forms, from the series to a whole variety of other contexts, from a Dilbert cartoon strip where Dilbert mutters it, through other television shows including The Office, Gossip Girl, Veronica Mars, 30 Rock, The Big Bang Theory, and Scrubs, and Robert Crais's Elvis Cole novel Chasing Darkness, to everyday spoken use.

 The BBC Two science fiction television series Red Dwarf replaces most of its characters' profanities with invented terms, mainly smeg (possibly a truncation of smegma) and its compound smeg-head.
 Other common insults are goit and gimboid.

 The 2016 comedic TV series The Good Place introduces multiple euphemistic wordplays on the real-world profanities.
 Since the show is set in the afterlife-analogue of heaven, the people cannot directly curse there and any swear word is automatically being replaced with a similarly pronounced English word, whenever a person is trying to say it.
 Some of the most notable substitutions are: fuck → fork, shit → shirt, bitch → bench, asshole → ashhole, and the derivatives motherfucker → motherforker and bullshit → bullshirt.
 Such automatic replacement was also compared with the real-world iPhone's autocorrect feature.